 “This is not the last movie that we are going to make with Marvel — [this is not] the last Spider-Man movie,” Pascal said.
 “We are getting ready to make the next Spider-Man movie with Tom Holland and Marvel.
 We’re thinking of this as three films, and now we’re going to go onto the next three.
 This is not the last of our MCU movies.”

-Sony insiders say the studio hopes to continue its “strong relationship” and collaboration with Holland and Feige but there are currently “no official plans” for the next Spider-Man trilogy, according to The Hollywood Reporter
+Sony insiders say the studio hopes to continue its “strong relationship” and collaboration with Holland and Feige but there are currently “no official plans” for the next Spider-Man trilogy, according to The Hollywood Reporter.

 In an unprecedented pact, Sony and Disney agreed to a five-film deal bringing Holland’s rebooted Spider-Man into the MCU in 2016’s Captain America: Civil War.
 The Disney-distributed film was followed by Sony’s Spider-Man: Homecoming in 2017, two Marvel’s Avengers sequels in 2018 and 2019, and Sony’s Spider-Man: Far From Home that same year.

-Spider-Man split nearly pulled Holland’s web-slinger out of the universe home to Iron Man (Robert Downey Jr.) and the Avengers before both studios agreed to new terms.
+A Spider-Man split nearly pulled Holland’s web-slinger out of the universe home to Iron Man (Robert Downey Jr.) and the Avengers before both studios agreed to new terms.
 In 2019, Sony and Disney struck a second deal for a Spider-Man 3 — co-financed by Sony/Disney in a 75/25 split — and one more Spider-Man appearance in a Marvel Studios movie.

 Pascal recently told GQ she’s talked to Holland about doing “100 more” Spider-Man sequels, saying, “I’m never going to make Spider-Man movies without him.
 Are you kidding me?”